 What if you fall ill or can not make it to perform at our wedding?

-In the unlikely event your DJ can not make it to perform at your wedding due to injury, emergency, or illness, we have a group of associates who we will coordinate with to cover for your DJ.
+In the unlikely event your DJ can not make it to perform at your wedding due to injury, emergency, or illness, we always have a DJ on stand by.

 Do you bring and assistant?